STEWART PARK

 Your one-stop spot!

 You can find local tourism brochures, maps of the Town of Perth and answers to your questions.
 We’re also the place to go for a lost child, lost items or emergency.
-You can buy Stewart Park Festival t-shirts, tanks, hats, beer mugs, and water bottles as well as After Hours bracelets.
+You can buy Stewart Park Festival t-shirts and more!
+Plus tickets for our After Hours Performances.
 You can make a donation here, too (all donations over $25 get a tax receipt).
 We have a survey you can fill out, or you can just let us know what you think.
 The tent is open for the entire weekend.

 While we love dogs just as much as you do, they aren’t permitted in the park during the festival (it’s a Town of Perth bylaw).
 Please leave your furry friends at home.